220.127.116.11 Secondary claimant for PLP in exceptional circumstances - any other person

 Secondary claimants in exceptional circumstances must meet the Australian residency test (1.1.A.110).

 For PLP in relation to the maximum PPL period for the child, the secondary claimant must meet the Australian residency test from the date the individual anticipates becoming, or became the child's primary carer (the test applies by reference to the child's DOB for a birth mother claimant, or date of placement for an adoptive parent primary claimant).

 For PLP on a flexible PPL day, the secondary claimant must meet the Australian residency test on the day.

 In respect to a maximum PPL period, the person must:

 - be the primary carer of the child and have become the primary carer of the child on the day after the primary claimant ceased to provide such care, i.e. this must be a continuous block of care transitioning from one carer to another without any breaks (other than where the person is temporarily unable to be the primary carer (1.1.T.50) or where they have lost care for the child (1.1.L.30)), and

-- not have worked since becoming the primary carer (not applicable in cases where they lost care of the child without their consent, where they are a defence force member or a law enforcement officer and they have been compulsorily recalled to duty, or if they worked immediately after the change in care occurred while care arrangements were being settled).
+- not have returned to work since becoming the primary carer (not applicable in cases where they lost care of the child without their consent; where they are a defence force member or a law enforcement officer and they have been compulsorily recalled to duty; where they have returned to work in order to comply with the requirements of a summons or other compulsory process; where they are an emergency services worker, health professional or other essential worker (1.1.E.95) who has returned to work in response to a state, territory or national emergency, or if they worked immediately after the change in care occurred while care arrangements were being settled).